 - Cereal.
 This breakfast staple can be one of the most deceptive items on your child's morning menu.
 To keep cereal healthy, aim for brands with at least 3 grams or fiber, less than 5 grams of sugar and less than 150 calories per serving, served with low-fat milk.
 Power picks include General Mills' Cheerios, Kashi Go Lean and Kellog's All-Bran Original.

 - Energy Bars.
 Since most energy bars are sugar-laden, highly processed and jammed with trans-fats, they'll probably do anything but keep little ones alert and focused throughout the day.
 With a little foresight, though, you can make energy bars work for you.
 Look for picks like Lemon Zest Luna Bars or protein-heavy Zing bars, which contain over 3 grams of protein and fiber, heart-healthy fats and 10 to 20 grams of sugar.

 - Oatmeal.
 Grabbing breakfast on the road often means choosing oatmeal over greasy breakfast sandwiches, but think again before you order up: McDonald's oatmeal has more sugar than a Snickers bar and only 10 fewer calories than a Mickey D's cheeseburger!
-For a healthier alternative, whip up a batch of apple oatmeal or toy around with your own flavor profile.
+For a healthier alternative, whip up a batch of homemade apple oatmeal or toy around with your own flavor profile.